mythz/mythz.github.com/source/_posts/2013-02-24-alan-kay-on-software.markdown

 In my next post I explore the history and beauty of LISP, unlock its secrets and explain why it's still one of the most powerful and easiest programming languages to learn today!

+*****

+I wanted to end this post talking about the kind of man Alan is, as I had originally expected a man with such a innovative and distinguished career to be driven by the purity of Science and the pursuit of knowledge itself.

+He has instead spent a significant part of his career (dating as far back as 1968, when he met Seymour Papert the Author of Logo - a language optimized for educational use) looking at how best to use technology to empower children and how computers could help them learn by allowing them to experiment and simulate real world models).
+His goal was to think of [children as thinking beings in their own right](http://www.donhopkins.com/drupal/node/140)
+> rather than as "defective adults who have to be fixed by education"

+In this goal he envisaged the [Dynabook](http://en.wikipedia.org/wiki/Dynabook) concept in 1968 and later published the concept in a 1972 paper titled
+[A personal computer for children of all ages](http://www.mprove.de/diplom/gui/kay72.html) whilst he was still working for Xerox Palo Alto Research Center.
+This was the project that drove both the creation of the graphical user interface and the development of Smalltalk in as early as 1972.

+In 1995 he went on to create [Etoys computing environment](http://en.wikipedia.org/wiki/Etoys_(programming_language)) a media rich authoring environment where kids can create and tweak models of real-life objects.

+In 2001 he setup the Viewpoints Research Institute, a nonprofit public benefit organization incorporated in 2001 to improve "powerful ideas education" for the world's children,

+In 2006-2007, Etoys was used by the [One Laptop per Child (OLPC)](http://en.wikipedia.org/wiki/One_Laptop_per_Child) project, on their OLPC XO-1 educational machine which is now preinstalled on all of the XO-1 laptops.

+It was nice to see that one of the most innovative era's in computing history was a by-product in the pursuit to improve children education.